 $ ml Octave

 Octave on clusters is linked to a highly optimized MKL mathematical library.
 This provides threaded parallelization to many Octave kernels, notably the linear algebra subroutines.
 Octave runs these heavy calculation kernels without any penalty.
-By default, Octave would parallelize to 24 threads on Salomon.
+By default, Octave would parallelize to 128 threads on Karolina.
 You may control the threads by setting the

 ssh -X parameter for X11 forwarding.
 Run Octave: